 On May 2019, The Innovation Management and Entrepreneurship (IME) paid a little visit to the Graphene Engineering Innovation Centre (GEIC) at the heart of Manchester.
-Do you know that The University of Manchester is the world leading research and innovation ecosystem for graphene?
+Do you know that The University of Manchester is the world-leading research and innovation ecosystem for graphene?
 The graphene institute itself literally just a few steps away from the university!
 If you ever heard of graphene, you already know that it is a very special discovery and we are here to know all about it!

 The IME entourage was welcomed by the CEO of Graphene@Manchester himself, James Baker, which explained everything that we need to know about this new and exciting material!

-Graphene was a two-dimensional sheet of carbon atoms that can be used in wide range of fields from engineering to biomedicine.
-Graphene was first discovered in 2004 by two researchers at The University of Manchester which led to Nobel Prize in physics for their work.
-What makes graphene so special is, it is known as the strongest material with variety of features from flexibility, to heat and electricity conduction that makes it filled with vast potential in the industry.
-Due to its durability and flexibility, graphene can be applied to enhance the performance of variety of products!
-Currently, graphene starts to be used in sport equipment, shoes and clothing.
+Graphene was a two-dimensional sheet of carbon atoms that can be used in a wide range of fields from engineering to biomedicine.
+Graphene was first discovered in 2004 by two researchers at The University of Manchester which led to the Nobel Prize in physics for their work.
+What makes graphene so special is, it is known as the strongest material with a variety of features from flexibility, to heat and electricity conduction that makes it filled with vast potential in the industry.
+Due to its durability and flexibility, graphene can be applied to enhance the performance of a variety of products!
+Currently, graphene starts to be used in sports equipment, shoes and clothing.
 Part of what the graphene institute does is testing and comparing the graphene infused products to the conventional products.
-It is found that graphene has proven to increase the product's durability by around 5% to 20% and also able to save the production time and resource which means more environmentally friendly production!
+It is found that graphene has proven to increase the product's durability by around 5% to 20% and also able to save production time and resource which means more environmentally friendly production!

 We later were shown the factory line facility that processes the graphene as shown in the picture above.
-This facility looks more like a factory rather than conventional university laboratory.
-The reason behind it is because some of the process to build the graphene induced components require heights and certain plug-in to particular materials.
-At the back of the facility, also lies a machine that mix graphene with variety components such as carbon fibres that usually used for cars, aircraft and aerospace industry.
-While the various pipes, are used to make the graphene materials and mix graphene into metal which can be used to improve the energy efficiency of the high-power transmission power lines.
+This facility looks more like a factory rather than a conventional university laboratory.
+The reason behind it is because some of the processes to build the graphene induced components require heights and certain plug-in to particular materials.
+At the back of the facility, also lies a machine that mix graphene with various components such as carbon fibres that usually used for cars, aircraft and the aerospace industry.
+While the various pipes are used to make the graphene materials and mix graphene into the metal which can be used to improve the energy efficiency of the high-power transmission power lines.
 Sustainability also plays major consideration in the process.
 Everything that is extracted and taken out goes through purification and filtration which then will be neutralised before they got into the air or into the water.

 All of these experiments and facility certainly requires high capital.
-James baker then explains the benefits of the graphene development and research for the university.
+James baker then explains the benefits of graphene development and research for the university.
 First, the Nobel prize on the graphene work enhances the university's credibility and improve its reputation.
-In addition, the research and development of graphene creates value by creating potential jobs in the future for the local community, when the material is produced and used in a significant scale.
+In addition, the research and development of graphene creates value by creating potential jobs in the future for the local community, when the material is produced and used on a significant scale.
 Moreover, it also attracts the best talents to come to the university and work with graphene which certainly enhance the university's capability.
-Finally, graphene also possesses commercial value by potentially generating revenues through partnership with big companies, which certainly brings financial benefit.
+Finally, graphene also possesses commercial value by potentially generating revenues through a partnership with big companies, which certainly brings financial benefit.
 The future goal for the Graphene@Manchester of course to add value for both university and the city of Manchester.